 MD Anderson Summer Experience

 The MD Anderson Summer Experience is offered for students from high school to medical school who are interested in exploring a career in cancer research.
-There are two possible opportunities.
-Track 1 is a 10 paid weeks of research in a broad range of areas of cancer biology, medicine and prevention.
-Track 2 is four or ten weeks of research.
+There are two opportunities: Track 1 is 10 paid weeks of research in a broad range of areas of cancer biology, medicine, and prevention.
+Track 2 is four weeks or 10 weeks of research.

 Medical Student Training in Aging Research (MSTAR) Program

 To encourage medical students – particularly budding researchers – to consider a career in academic geriatrics, this program awards short-term scholarships.
 AFAR has partnered with the NIA and several foundations to continue and strengthen the original Hartford/AFAR Medical Student Geriatric Scholars Program.
-The 2013 MSTAR Program provides medical students with an enriching experience in aging-related research and geriatrics, with the mentorship of top experts in the field.
-Students participate in an eight- to twelve-week structured research, clinical, and didactic program in geriatrics, appropriate to their level of training and interests.
-Research projects are offered in basic, translational, clinical, or health services research relevant to older people
+The MSTAR Program provides medical students with an enriching experience in aging-related research and geriatrics, with the mentorship of top experts in the field.
+Students participate in an 8- to 12-week structured research, clinical, and didactic program in geriatrics, appropriate to their level of training and interests.
+Research projects are offered in basic, translational, clinical, or health services research relevant to older people.

 Society for Pediatric Research and Academic Pediatric Societies